edertone/TurboCommons/README.md

 The official site http://turbocommons.org is under development.
 Here you'll find examples, tutorials, and tons of documentation for all the library classes and methods.
 Stay tuned!

 ### Support or Contact
-We will be really pleased to receive any help, support and comments!
+We will be really pleased to receive any help, support, comments, and donations to help us improve this library.